 California Focuses on Policy Solutions

-Already, California has made policy changes that could positively affect the health of undocumented immigrants, such as California’s expansion of Medi-Cal to children from families with low incomes regardless of immigration status, according to researchers from San Diego State University.
+Already, California has made policy changes that could positively affect the health of undocumented immigrants, such as California’s expansion of Medi-Cal to children of families with low incomes regardless of immigration status, according to researchers from San Diego State University.

 The expansion was “associated with significant increases of about 9 and 12 percentage points in any coverage and public coverage, respectively,” wrote coauthors Brandy J. Lipton, Jefferson Nguyen, and Melody K. Schiaffino.
 “The estimated increase in any coverage translates to a 34% decline in the uninsurance rate relative to the pre-expansion rate among noncitizen children (26%).”